3.10. Converting a Backup Directory Node backup to the new Primary Directory Node#

 If additional LDAP schema packages were installed on the Primary Directory Node, they must also be installed on the Backup Directory Node prior to the conversion.
 The package list of the old Primary Directory Node should be saved prior to the promotion in order to allow a subsequent comparison of the installed packages.
 The package list can be created with the following command:

-This file should be compared with the same output on the Backup Directory Node.
-Missing packages should then be installed on the Backup Directory Node.
+Compare this file with the same output on the Backup Directory Node.
+The package list in the files should only differ in the packages univention-server-master and univention-server-backup.
+You must then install missing packages on the Backup Directory Node.
 Especially those packages that install a LDAP schema are absolutely necessary.
-The following command executed on the Primary Directory Node will list all affected packages:
+The following command executed on the Primary Directory Node lists all packages with a LDAP schema:

 To simply install all packages of the Primary Directory Node also on the Backup Directory Node,